David Burliuk is slapped by a Scythian Ice Princess.

 director: Virlana Tkacz

-set, lights, projection and graphic design: Darien Fiorino
+projection design: Darien Fiorino

 costume design: Keiko Obremski

-"SLAP!" was made possible by public funds from the New York State Council on the Arts and the New York City Department of Cultural Affairs, as well as the Self-Reliance Foundation and the numerous friends of Yara Arts Group.
+Scythian Slap is an original theatre piece created by Yara Arts Group, a resident company at La MaMa Experimental Theatre in New York.
+It was made possible by public funds from the New York State Council on the Arts and the New York City Department of Cultural Affairs, as well as the Self-Reliance Foundation and the numerous friends of Yara Arts Group.